Baldwin Hills Crenshaw Plaza

-Baldwin Hills Crenshaw Plaza (alternately BHCP) is a shopping mall located in the Baldwin Hills neighborhood of Los Angeles, California.
+Baldwin Hills Crenshaw Plaza (alternately BHCP) is a shopping mall located within the Baldwin Hills neighborhood of Los Angeles, California.
+The mall lies southwest of Interstate 10.
 This was one of the first regional shopping centers in the United States built specifically for the automobile.
-Two anchor buildings, completed in 1947, retain their original Streamline Moderne style.
-Since the mid-1960s, the mall has become a major economic and cultural hub of surrounding African American communities which include a spectrum of socioeconomic classes.
+The two anchor buildings, completed in 1947, retain their original Streamline Moderne style.
+Since the mid-1960s, the mall has become a major economic and cultural entertainment hub of surrounding African American communities which include a spectrum of socioeconomic classes.
+Approximately 32,000 people in the surrounding neighborhood visit the mall each year.

-Its remaining anchor store is TJ Maxx after the closure of Macy's, Sears and Walmart.
+The mall's remaining anchor store is TJ Maxx after the closure of Macy's, Sears and Walmart.
 An additional net 2 e6sqft of new development was approved by the city in 2018.
 The approved plan includes apartments, condominiums, a 400-room hotel, office space and additional stores.
 The mall has been seeking a buyer who would build out the approved plan.
 The sale has been challenged with community protests including a group of neighborhood activists who made a play to acquire the property and develop it as a community-owned project.
-In 2021, Harridge Development Group bought the mall for about $111 million.
+In 2021, Los Angeles based real estate company Harridge Development Group, bought the mall for about $111 million.

 History

 Broadway-Crenshaw Center

 The Broadway-Crenshaw Center was the first post-WWII open-air retail complex in the state of California.
 It was one of the first regional shopping centers in the United States built specifically for the automobile.
 The center, which opened on November 21, 1947, was anchored by a 200000 sqfoot, five-story branch of The Broadway department store, Woolworth variety store, and Vons supermarket.
-The Broadway Building, which was designed by architect and developer Albert B. Gardner of A.C.
+The Broadway Building, which was designed by architects and developers Paul R. Williams and Albert B. Gardner of A.C.
 Martin & Associates, is an excellent example of Streamline Moderne architecture.
 Loading was done below ground via an underground service tunnel stretching the length of the property.
 The Broadway-Crenshaw Center covered a gross area of 550,000 square feet (51,000 m^{2}) on 35 acre with 13 acre of parking space for 7000 cars per days along Santa Barbara Avenue (now MLK Boulevard).

 The May Company department store opened on October 10, 1947.
 The building, although designed and constructed by different project architects, it is also an excellent example of the Streamline Moderne architecture.
 The entire 7 acre block became part of the mall property.
-Silverwoods opened an 22500 sqft store in April 8, 1949, Albert B. Gardener was also the architect.
+Silverwoods opened an 22500 sqft store on April 8, 1949, Albert B. Gardener was also the architect.
 More retail stores were added to the complex in the early 1950s and mid 1960s, including a Desmond's department store.